Digital-Controllers/website/docs/contributing.md

 - reference any documentation you are not *100% certain* is *unclassified* and completely available to the public.
 Documents restricted by distribution statements are *not* unclassified.
 - add images and sounds unless you're confident your use falls under Fair Use or is otherwise permitted by the media's copyright license.
 Wikimedia is a good place to search for examples.

+!!! info "Copyright Complaints"
+	For concerns and inquiries, contact the project lead (Quantify) at quantifygg@gmail.com.

 ## Standards

 Discussion about the exact standards that will be used as bases for our documentation is ongoing.
 Join the conversation at our [Discord](https://discord.gg/8qXDBVs2XU) to suggest your opinion.